MariaKonstantinov/web_project_4/README.md

 ### Overview

+* Project Purpose
 * Poject Description
 * Project Technologies
 * Poject Roadmap
 * Project Link (Figma)
 * Project Link

+**Project Purpose**

+The purpose of the project is to build an interactive web page where users can add, remove, or like photos.

 **Project Description**